NYU-CS9053/Syllabus/README.md

 ### GitHub Usage

 This class will use [GitHub](http://github.com) extensively.
-All lectures, homework assignments and discussion will happen on the GitHub [classroom](https://classroom.github.com/classrooms/8402142-nyu-cs9053-fall-2017) and class [repository](https://github.com/NYU-CS9053/Fall-2017);
+All lectures, links to homework assignments and discussion will happen on the GitHub class [repository](https://github.com/NYU-CS9053/Fall-2017);
 To read more about the benefits to this for you as a student, read [here](https://education.github.com/) and [here](https://classroom.github.com)

 You must notify me of your GitHub user id.
-As soon as you do, I will verify that you're enrolled in the class, and then give you access to the class's [classroom](https://classroom.github.com/classrooms/8402142-nyu-cs9053-fall-2017) and [repository](https://github.com/NYU-CS9053/Fall-2017).
-The classroom is [8402142-nyu-cs9053-fall-2017](https://classroom.github.com/classrooms/8402142-nyu-cs9053-fall-2017) and the repository is [https://github.com/NYU-CS9053/Fall-2017](https://github.com/NYU-CS9053/Fall-2017).
+As soon as you do, I will verify that you're enrolled in the class, and then give you access to the class's [repository](https://github.com/NYU-CS9053/Fall-2017).
+The repository is [https://github.com/NYU-CS9053/Fall-2017](https://github.com/NYU-CS9053/Fall-2017).
 If you do not have access you will get a 404 message or be prompted to login.
 This means either;
 * you haven't given me your GitHub user id
 * I have not yet added you
 * or you are not logged-in with that user id.

-Ensure you have access to this [classroom](https://classroom.github.com/classrooms/8402142-nyu-cs9053-fall-2017) and this [repository](https://github.com/NYU-CS9053/Fall-2017) __ASAP (as soon as possible)__
+Ensure you have access to this [repository](https://github.com/NYU-CS9053/Fall-2017) __ASAP (as soon as possible)__

 I have created a help/cheat-sheet for using Git/GitHub in this class.
 You can always find it [here](git.commands).